 Yes they are!

 Please do!
 Group size limitations change depending on the phase we’re currently in, but shelters are available for rent now.

-The Shawnee Mission Park Marina will open June 1st.
-We hope to open the Kill Creek Park marina for boat rentals mid-June.
-All rentals must be done online and in advance.
+The Shawnee Mission Park Marina is open.
+We have extended our season through Sept.
+20. All rentals must be done online and in advance.
 No in-person rentals will be permitted until Phase 4.